Abusing writable shares

 scriptsGiven that we have found a VBS (.vbs

-) script running hosted on the share, we can inject a malicious code into script to provide ourselves with a backdoor.
+) script running hosted on the share, we can inject a malicious code into the found script, to provide ourselves with a backdoor.

 Step 1